ExtremeElectronics/RC2040/SerialCPMtools.md

 CPM doesn't know files have been dumped into a dirive externally, so you may have to move into a different drive and back again if you are in the drive you ae dumping files to, to see the changes.

+## Speed

+CopyTo and CopyFrom give an idea of transfer speed, around 15Kb/s (0.16 Z/s)* should be doable for CopyTo and 52Kb/s (0.53 Z/s)* for CopyFrom

+*Zorks a second, where 1 ZORK=96K